Vyncint Smith

-Vyncint Smith (born June 9, 1996) is an American football wide receiver for the Indianapolis Colts of the National Football League (NFL).
-Smith was born in Germany while his US army parents were stationed there, but he grew up in South Carolina where he played college football at Limestone University.
+Vyncint Smith (born June 9, 1996) is an American professional football wide receiver.
+Smith was born in Germany while his U.S. Army parents were stationed there, but he grew up in South Carolina where he played college football at Limestone University.
 He signed with the Houston Texans as an undrafted free agent in 2018.

 Professional career

 Houston Texans

 Smith made his NFL debut in Week 1 against the New England Patriots.
 The next week, in the 27–22 loss to the New York Giants, he caught his first career pass, a 28-yard reception.

 On August 31, 2019, Smith was waived by the Texans and was signed to the practice squad the next day.

 New York Jets

 On September 23, 2019, Smith was signed by the New York Jets off the Texans practice squad.

-In week 5 against the Philadelphia Eagles, Smith rushed 1 time for a 19-yard touchdown in the 31-6 loss.
+In week 5 against the Philadelphia Eagles, Smith rushed 1 time for a 19-yard touchdown in the 31–6 loss.
 This was Smith's first career rushing touchdown.

 On September 7, 2020, Smith was placed on injured reserve.
 He was activated on October 17.

 On March 13, 2021, Smith re-signed with the Jets.
 He was waived on August 31, 2021 and re-signed to the practice squad the next day.